w3c/wai-curricula/content/designer/images-and-graphics.md

 Students should be able to:

-* define text alternatives that present equivalent information as that contained in informative images using the following methods:
+* define text alternatives that are equally informative as the described images using the following methods:
   * boilerplate descriptions that would then be completed and maintained through the development and authoring phases
   * adjacent textual information to complement images and icons, for example in a news headline
   * text alternatives that describe the information conveyed by images
 * apply the appropriate color contrast to images that are necessary to understand the content
 * use styled text instead of images of text when the technology in use can provide the desired visual presentation
-* define alternatives to biometrics and CAPTCHA, for example by providing visual, auditory, and logical CAPTCHA
+* define alternatives to biometrics and CAPTCHA, for example by using visual, auditory, and logical CAPTCHA
 * explain the issues associated with relying only on one form of biometrics and CAPTCHA, and describe alternative approaches for authentication
-* evaluate the issues associated to accessing information contained in informative images
+* evaluate the issues associated with accessing information contained in informative images
 * select other ways to convey the information contained in images when possible, including plain text
 * identify related requirements for developers to code alternative texts for informative images